rn1hd/rn1hd/README.md

 [Back to Top (More Questions About You)](https://github.com/rn1hd#more-questions-about-you)

 - Yes, when it comes to how I can get to the leaderboard along with other amazing world champions in **[TypeRacer](https://data.typeracer.com/pit/profile?user=rnk1hd)** (see Awards for reference).
-I am always striving to do better through continuous learning and efficiency planning in other areas as well, so being successful is not just my personal achievement but also the positive impact of my efforts on the community.
+I am always striving to do better through continuous learning and efficiency planning in other areas as well, so being successful is not only my personal achievement but also the positive impact of my efforts on the community.

 #### **When can you start?**